BlackHatDevX/BlackHatDevX/README.md

     <tr>
       <td width="50%">
         <h3>🛠️ What I Do</h3>
-        <p>I'm a passionate Full Stack Developer who loves creating innovative solutions.
-My expertise spans across web development, mobile apps, and backend systems.
-I believe in writing clean, efficient code that makes a difference.</p>
+        <p>I'm a passionate Full Stack Developer and Freelancer who loves creating innovative solutions.
+My expertise spans web development, mobile apps, and backend systems.
+I write clean, efficient code that brings ideas to life.</p>
       </td>
       <td width="50%">
         <h3>🎯 My Mission</h3>
-        <p>To build scalable applications that solve real-world problems while contributing to the open-source community.
-I'm always eager to learn new technologies and collaborate on exciting projects.</p>
+        <p>To build scalable applications that solve real-world problems, contribute to open-source projects, and collaborate with clients on exciting freelance projects.
+If you have a project, feel free to reach out!</p>
       </td>
     </tr>
   </table>